 Quartzite has quickly risen from obscurity to become one of the most popular surfaces for homeowners.
-And for good reason: it naturally resists scratching and chipping, and can be found in a variety of beautiful shades that resemble marble (an ever-popular but higher maintenance option).
+And for good reason: it’s a natural stone that resists scratching and chipping.
+It can even be found in a variety of beautiful shades that resemble marble (an ever-popular but higher maintenance option).

 So what makes quartzite different?
 We’ll break down why quartzite is such a durable material for your home, and what makes it unique from other stones.

 Allow us to introduce you.
 Quartzite is:

 Frequently used for residential countertops and vanities.

 The result of quartz sandstone that has been transformed into a very hard material after undergoing extreme heat and pressure related to tectonic compression

 Not the same as quartz (more on this later!)

 Why It’s Different

 Quartzite is very hard – which makes it an ideal work surface, but also harder to mine.
 For that reason, it’s traditionally been quarried less than softer stones like sandstone and granite.
 But as technology improves, we’re better able to collect this beautiful stone safely, and use it for residential and commercial applications.